 AMS is the major cause for trekkers abandoning their trek as their body becomes unable to adapt to the high altitude.
-There are symptoms like headache, nausea, loss of appetite, dizziness, fatigue, etc caused by AMS.
+There are symptoms like headache, nausea, loss of appetite, dizziness, fatigue, etc, caused by AMS.
 It can occur to trekkers of any age, sex, gender, or fitness level.

-You should descend immediately in case it gets tough to travel at high altitude.
-The trekkers should examine themselves if they can continue and seek medical help if necessary as AMS can be life-threatening if ignored for too long.
+You should descend immediately in case it gets tough to travel at a high altitude.
+The trekkers should examine themselves if they can continue and seek medical help if necessary, as AMS can be life-threatening if ignored for too long.
 Overall, the risk of AMS can be reduced significantly if measures are implemented well and thoroughly.

 Packing list - Everest Base Camp Trek in September